 SECTION 1.
-Section 3238a is added to the Santa Monica Municipal Code to read as follows:
+Section 3238P is added to the Santa Monica Municipal Code to read as follows:

-Parking Zone A.
+Section 3238P.
+Preferential Parking Zone P.

-Section

-(a) The following named and described street within the City shall constitute Preferential Parking Zone A: Vicente Terrace.

-3238a.

-(b) No vehicle shall be parked or stopped adjacent to any curb in Preferential Parking Zone A during the hours of 9:00 a.m. to 6:00 p.m. without a permit issued and displayed in accordance with this Chapter.
-Any vehicle parked or stopped without a permit may be removed from the street by any police officer.

-(c) The annual fee for each permit issued for Preferential Parking Zone A shall be \$15.00 per permit or such other fee as may be established from time to time by resolution of the City Council.
+- (a) The following named and described streets within the City shall constitute Preferential Parking Zone P: the Barnard Way frontage road. - (b) No vehicle shall be parked or stopped adjacent to any curb in Preferential Parking Zone P without a permit issued and isplayed in accordance with this Chapter. - (c) Any vehicle parked or stopped without a permit when required by this Section may be removed from the street by any police officer. - (d) The annual fee for each permit issued for Preferential Parking Zone P shall be \$15.00 per permit, or such other fee as may be established from time to time by resolution of the City Council.

 SECTION 2.
-Any provision of the Santa Monica Municipal Code or appendices thereto inconsistent with the provisions of this ordinance, to the extent of such inconsistencies and no further, are hereby repealed or modified to that extent necessary to affect the provisions of this ordinance.
+Any provision of the Santa Monica Municipal Code or appendices thereto inconsistent with the provisions of this Ordinance, to the extent of such inconsistencies and no further, are hereby repealed or modified to that extent necessary to affect the provisions of this Ordinance.

 SECTION 3.
-If any section, subsection, sentence, clause, or phrase of this ordinance is for any reason held to be invalid or unconstitutional by a decision of any court of any competent jurisdiction, such decision shall not affect the validity of the remaining portions of the ordinance.
-The City Council hereby declares that it would have passed this ordinance and each and every section, subsection, sentence, clause or phrase not declared invalid or unconstitutional without regard to whether any portion of the ordinance would be subsequently declared invalid or unconstitutional.
+If any section, subsection, sentence, clause, or phrase of this Ordinance is for any reason held to be invalid or unconstitutional by a decision of any court of any competent jurisdiction, such decision shall not affect the validity of the remaining portions of this Ordinance.
+The City Council hereby declares that it would have passed this Ordinance, and each and every section, subsection, sentence, clause, or phrase not declared invalid or unconstitutional without regard to whether any portion of the Ordinance would be subsequently declared invalid or unconstitutional.

 SECTION 4.
-The Mayor shall sign and the City Clerk shall attest to the passage of this ordinance.
-This City Clerk shall cause the same to be published once in the official newspaper within 15 days after its adoption.
-The ordinance shall become effective after 30 days from its adoption.
+The Mayor shall sign and the City Clerk shall attest to the passage of this Ordinance.
+The City Clerk shall cause the same to be published once in the official newspaper within 15 days after its adoption.
+This Ordinance shall become effective after 30 days from its adoption.